Durvalumab

 Use in Cancer

-- Small cell lung cancer in adults.
-It is used with etoposide phosphate and either carboplatin or cisplatin as the first treatment in adults with extensive-stage cancer.
+- with etoposide phosphate and either carboplatin or cisplatin as the first treatment in patients with extensive-stage cancer

 Durvalumab is also being studied in the treatment of other types of cancer.